xwal/awesome-stars/topics.md

 - [AmazingAng/WTF-Solidity](https://github.com/AmazingAng/WTF-Solidity) - 我最近在重新学solidity，巩固一下细节，也写一个“WTF Solidity极简入门”，供小白们使用，每周更新1-3讲。Now supports English! 官网: https://wtf.academy
 - [aptos-labs/aptos-core](https://github.com/aptos-labs/aptos-core) - Aptos is a layer 1 blockchain built to support the widespread use of blockchain through better technology and user experience.
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
-- [trufflesuite/ganache](https://github.com/trufflesuite/ganache) - A tool for creating a local blockchain for fast Ethereum development.
+- [trufflesuite/ganache](https://github.com/trufflesuite/ganache) - :warning: The Truffle Suite is being sunset.
+For information on ongoing support, migration options and FAQs, visit the Consensys blog.
+Thank you for all the support over the years.
 - [Consensys/smart-contract-best-practices](https://github.com/Consensys/smart-contract-best-practices) - A guide to smart contract security best practices
 - [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 - [ethereum/remix-project](https://github.com/ethereum/remix-project) - Remix is a browser-based compiler and IDE that enables users to build Ethereum contracts with Solidity language and to debug transactions.